Identification and Estimation of Unconditional Policy Effects of an Endogenous Binary Treatment: An Unconditional MTE Approach: Introduction

 \textbf{Outline.} Section \ref{general_functional} introduces the new MTE curve and shows how it relates to the unconditional policy effect.
 Section \ref{section_uqr} presents a model for studying the UQE under endogeneity.
 Section \ref{sect:IV} considers intervening an instrumental variable in order to change the treatment status and establishes the identification of the corresponding UQE.
 Section \ref{estimation} introduces and studies the UNIQUE under a parametric specification of the propensity score.
 Section \ref {simulation} provides simulation evidence.
 In Section \ref{empirical} we revisit the empirical application of \cite{Carneiro2011} and focus on the unconditional quantile effect.
 Section \ref{conclusion} concludes.
-The Appendix contains all proofs as well as some additional explanations or derivations of some results in the main text and considers the UNIQUE under a nonparametric specification of the propensity score.
+An appendix contains the proof of the main results.
+A supplementary appendix provides the technical conditions for two lemmas, the proof of all lemmas and a proposition, the estimation of the asymptotic variance for the UNIQUE, and its asymptotic properties under a nonparametric specification of the propensity score.

 \textbf{Notation.} For any generic random variable $W_{1}$, we denote its CDF and pdf by $F_{W_{1}}\left( \cdot \right) $ and $f_{W_{1}}\left( \cdot \right) ,$ respectively.
 We denote its conditional CDF and pdf conditional on a second random variable $W_{2}$ by $F_{W_{1}|W_{2}}\left( \cdot |\cdot \right) $ and $f_{W_{1}|W_{2}}\left( \cdot |\cdot \right) ,$ respectively.